-- Come learn how to be more productive by watching a day in the life video of how I put productivity in action in my daily life!
+- Come learn how to be more productive by watching how I incorporate productivity into my daily life!

-- Looking for a fun party game to play with your friends during one of your scheduled friends nights?
-You HAVE to try out the bowl game!
+- Looking for a fun party game to play with your friends during one of your scheduled game nights?
+Try out the bowl game!

-- Needing help with your budget?
-Check out the simplest budgeting method, EVER!
+- Need help with your budget?
+Check out our simplest budgeting method, EVER!

 Good luck this year!